exasol/script-languages/exaudfclient/docs/script_options_design.md

 ![LegacyParserHandler](diagrams/LegacyParserHandler.drawio.png)

-The `ScriptOptionsLinesParserLegacy` class uses the Parser to search for Java specific script options and forwards the found options to class `ConverterLegacy`, which uses a common implementation for the conversion of the options.
+The `ScriptOptionsLinesParserLegacy` class uses the Parser to search for Java specific script options and forwards the found options to the class `ConverterLegacy`, which uses a common implementation for the conversion of the options.
 Class `tLegacyExtractor` connects `ScriptOptionsLinesParserLegacy` to `ConverterLegacy` and then orchestrates the parsing sequence.

 `ScriptOptionsLinesParserLegacy` also implements the import of foreign scripts.
 The import script algorithm iteratively replaces foreign scripts.
 The algorithm is described in the following pseudocode snippet: